Biden to name Big Tech critic Khan as U.S. FTC chair -sources | Technology

 President Joe Biden will name Lina Khan, an antitrust researcher focused on Big Tech's immense market power, to chair the U.S. Federal Trade Commission, sources said on Tuesday, a key win for progressives who have pushed for tougher laws to tackle monopolies and growing corporate power.
 Separately, Khan was confirmed by the U.S. Senate to the FTC as a commissioner earlier on Tuesday with strong bipartisan support.

-She most recently taught at Columbia Law School and was on the staff of the House Judiciary Committee's antitrust panel, where she helped write a massive report that sharply criticized Amazon.com Inc, Apple Inc, Facebook Inc and Alphabet Inc for allegedly abusing their dominance.
-Google declined comment on Khan's expected appointment as FTC chair.
-Amazon, Apple and Facebook did not respond to a request for comment.
+She most recently taught at Columbia Law School and was on the staff of the House Judiciary Committee's antitrust panel, where she helped write a massive report that sharply criticized Amazon.com Inc, Apple Inc, Facebook Inc and Google parent Alphabet Inc for allegedly abusing their dominance.
+Google and Amazon declined comment on Khan's expected appointment as FTC chair.
+Apple and Facebook did not respond to a request for comment.

 U.S. Senator Elizabeth Warren tweeted that the administration's selection of Khan was "tremendous news."
 "With Chair Khan at the helm, we have a huge opportunity to make big, structural change by reviving antitrust enforcement and fighting monopolies that threaten our economy, our society, and our democracy," Warren said in a separate statement.